asmdrk/CaloriesMacros.Tracker/README.md

 - Why did you make this?

 I have been extremely into fitness and working out for a long time, and with that comes the unavoidable need to control what you eat on a day-to-day basis.
-Thus, an application like this would be a lifesaver for me!
+Thus, making an application which helps you do that is not only a fun project, but also something that I can use in my life!